mottagain/spaceship/README.md

 A Galaga-like game for fun.

 # TODO
-* Address issue where score no longer shows when a player dies
 * Need a way to distinguish P1 from P2
 * Scoreboard
 * Enemy waves system